 Women who get chickenpox during pregnancy can pass the infection to the developing baby.
 Newborns are at risk for severe infection.

-Call your provider if you think that your child has chickenpox or if your child is over 12 months of age and has not been vaccinated against chickenpox.
+Contact your provider if you think that your child has chickenpox or if your child is over 12 months of age and has not been vaccinated against chickenpox.

-Because chickenpox is airborne and spreads very easily even before the rash appears, it is hard to avoid.
+Because chickenpox is airborne and spreads very easily, even before the rash appears, it is hard to avoid.

 A vaccine to prevent chickenpox is part of a child's routine vaccine schedule.